mk997630105/Smart-Sign-Language-Translation-Gloves/README.md

          EMBARC_ROOT = ../../..
          MID_SEL = common u8glib
 ```
-  See embARC Example User Guide, "Options to Hard-Code in the Application Makefile" for more detailed information about Makefile Options
+  See [ embARC Example User Guide][40], "Options to Hard-Code in the Application Makefile" for more detailed information about Makefile Options

   - Driver<br/>
   Placing the drivers' source code in driver folder, you can see there are subfolders for data,judge,draw and gprs drivers.
 Placing the C source file and header file in the corresponding subfolder.